 - Backup copy jobs for backups created by Veeam Backup for Azure, Veeam Backup for AWS and Veeam Backup for Google Cloud Platform

-- Physical machines backup jobs created by Veeam Agents (Windows, Linux, MAC, AIX, Solaris)
+- Physical machines backup jobs created by Veeam Agents (Windows, Linux, Mac, AIX, Solaris) and backup copy jobs created by Veeam Backup & Replication

 - vCD VM backup jobs